 Full access to all car parks will continue, and we are pleased to confirm that all Mendip District Council run car parks will remain free of charge, to be reviewed in early August.

-During the works, a temporary bus stop will be created in Cork Street, adjoining the entrance into the Westway Shopping Centre, so that the bus companies can continue to offer town centre services to their passengers.
+During the works, a temporary bus stop will be created in Cork Street, adjoining the entrance into the Westway Shopping Centre.
 Please view the map for the temporary bus stop location.
-The X34 and southbound D2 bus services are not currently servicing the Market Place; however, Frome Bus services will be going to the Cork Street temporary stop in the town centre.

 For further information about bus services in the town please visit the operators’ websites: